mapbox/mapbox-maps-flutter/README.md

 Users interacting with the map in your application can explore the map by performing standard gestures.

-You can pass custom `MapWidget.gestureRecognizers` to control which gestures are handled by the platform view.
+You can retrieve or update the `GestureSettings` using `MapboxMap.gestures`.

+You can observe gesture events using `MapWidget.onTapListener`, `MapWidget.onLongTapListener`, `MapWidget.onScrollListener`.